Guidelines for Students

 Do witnesses have to be present at the primary hearing?

-You and Professor X should try to have all witnesses available during a hearing, so that they can present their accounts and you and Professor X can respond.
-However, neither you nor the Professor has subpoena power, so attendance cannot be compelled.
+You and your instructor should try to have all witnesses available during a hearing, so that they can present their accounts and you and your instructor can respond.
+However, neither you nor the instructor has subpoena power, so attendance cannot be compelled.

 When asking someone to attend as a witness, explain why their presence is important.
 If you are unsuccessful in eliciting attendance, try to get a written statement.

-Professor X should allow you to introduce evidence from a witness who is unable or unwilling to be present.
+Your instructor should allow you to introduce evidence from a witness who is unable or unwilling to be present.
 If you can’t get a written statement, you may summarize what you know of the witness.
-Similarly, Professor X may have evidence from someone who is not present.
+Similarly, your instructor may have evidence from someone who is not present.

 Evidence from an anonymous witness is allowed only in extraordinary circumstances.